WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Miscellaneous Guides

 ### Making your own DNS
-Depreciated, I recommend installing the WhySooooFurious DNS Blocker now
+Depreciated, I recommend installing the WhySooooFurious DNS Blocker now, although this will still work!

 #### Part [1/5] Making your DNS
 1. Go to this [website](https://shorturl.at/hfr4V) and make your own account